sakaki-/archlinux-on-b3/README.md

 > The image uses a solid green LED as its 'normal' state, so that you can easily tell at a glance whether your B3 is running an Excito/Debian system (blue LED) or a Arch Linux one (green LED).

+> Also, please note that if you have installed Arch Linux to your internal HDD (per the instructions given [later](#hdd_install)), and are booting from the HDD, that the front LED will be **purple**, not green, during phase 1.

 ## Connecting to the B3

 Once booted, you can log into the B3 from any other machine on your subnet (the root password is **root**).
 Issue: